 4. Britannia Silver

-Britannia silver is at least 95.83% pure silver.
+Britannia silver is an alloy with at least 95.83% pure silver content.
 The base metal making up the remainder is usually copper.

 The Britannia standard was introduced as a legal requirement for all silver items made in England in the 17th century.
 The new law was aimed at preventing sterling silver coinage, which had lower silver content, from being melted down and used to make silverware.